 The people behind the projects make them successful.
 Our research sees the light of day in public because of the dedication of a team of four: Jeff Gearhart, Gillian Miller, Lauren Olson, and Melissa Cooper Sargent.
 They combine strategic and scientific expertise to help Healthy Stuff punch way above its weight for what you might expect from such a small group.

-Jeff, who started and directs the program, describes his job as "helping where needed and trying to come up with new directions."
+Jeff, who started the program, describes his job as "helping where needed and trying to come up with new directions."
 Gillian oversees the scientific research process, including academic literature review, product testing, methodology, data analysis, and scientific report writing.
 Melissa works on translating our scientific findings into societal change, conveying our research findings to the public in consumer-friendly ways and working with manufacturers to shift the marketplace toward healthier products.
 Lauren does a lot of the interactive work that keeps the gears moving throughout the life of a project: she helps coordinate research activities, advocacy campaigns, funding grants, and reports within our team and with partner organizations.
 She also teaches health professionals about toxics and other sustainability topics.